-Probationary Admission: If there are any deficiencies in the requirements above, a student may petition the Graduate Council for admission to the program.
+Provisional Admission: If there are any deficiencies in the requirements above, a student may petition the Graduate Council for admission to the program.
+Provisional admission will be reviewed by the Associate Dean for Academic Affairs at the end of the first semester.
+If conditions have been successfully met, the provisional admission is removed.

-Application materials for the graduate programs are processed by Enrollment Services and then submitted to the Program Director for review (Program Director will submit to the Graduate Program Admission Committee suitable applicants for acceptance.)
-Graduate Program Admission Committee will approve each accepted student.
-If an applicant meets the criteria for
+Application materials for the graduate programs are processed by Enrollment Services and then submitted to the program director for review (program director will submit to the Graduate Program Admission Committee suitable applicants for acceptance).